Contemplation

-In a religious context, the practice of contemplation seeks a direct awareness of the divine which transcends the intellect, often in accordance with prayer or meditation.
+In a religious context, the practice of contemplation seeks a direct awareness of the divine which transcends the intellect, often in accordance with religious practices such as meditation or prayer.

 Etymology

 The word contemplation is derived from the Latin word contemplatio, ultimately from the Latin word templum, a piece of ground consecrated for the taking of auspices, or a building for worship.
 The latter either derives from the Proto-Indo-European root *tem- ("to cut"), on notion of "place reserved or cut out", or from the root *temp- ("to stretch, string"), thus referring to a cleared (measured) space in front of an altar.
 The Latin word contemplatio was used to translate the Greek word θεωρία (theōría).

 Greek philosophy

 Contemplation was an important part of the philosophy of Plato; Plato thought that through contemplation, the soul may ascend to knowledge of the Form of the Good or other divine Forms.
 Plotinus as a (neo)Platonic philosopher also expressed contemplation as the most critical of components for one to reach henosis.

 To Plotinus the highest contemplation was to experience the vision of God, the Monad or the One.
 Plotinus describes this experience in his works the Enneads.
 According to his student Porphyry, Plotinus stated that he had this experience of God four times.
 Plotinus wrote about his experience in Enneads 6.9.